Aboriginal Rock Art (Australia)

 Characteristics

-Australian aboriginal drawing encompasses representational art, as well as semi-abstract and wholly abstract art.
-Characteristic of the Northern Territory are the so-called "X-ray" drawings - a special variety of naturalistic art, or more accurately an intellectual method whereby the artist, when drawing human beings and animals, represents the inner parts of the body because he knows they are there, and is particularly interested in them.
-The same method occurs in Oceanic art of Melanesia, and the north Australian examples may be due to Melanesian influence.
-But we find X-ray drawings on the other side of the Pacific also, among the Indians of British Columbia and some of the Eskimo tribes of Alaska.
-Aboriginal abstract paintings may include a variety of concentric circles, arcs, dots as well as ideomorphs.
+Australian aboriginal art encompasses figure painting, as well as forms of abstract art.
+(For a guide to abstract symbols and other markings, see: Prehistoric Abstract Signs 40,000-10,000 BCE.)
+Characteristic of the Northern Territory are the so-called "X-ray" drawings - a special variety of stick-figures of animals and humans, in which the artist represents the inner parts of the body because he knows they are there, and is particularly interested in them.
+The same style occurs in Oceanic art of Melanesia, and the Australian examples may be due to Melanesian influence.
+But X-ray drawings are also seen on the other side of the Pacific, among the Indians of British Columbia and some of the Eskimo tribes of Alaska.
+Aboriginal abstract paintings may include a variety of concentric circles, arcs, dots and other pictographs that are intended to convey information.

-The meaning of symbols used in Stone Age Aboriginal art may vary with locality and region.
+The meaning of symbols used in Aboriginal Stone Age art may vary with locality and region.
 A simple circle, for instance, may denote a campfire, tree, waterhole or hill, according to which Aboriginal tribe you belong to.
 Note also that a good deal of prehistoric imagery in Australia - whether naturalistic or abstract - is based on the aboriginal cultural concept of Dreamtime.
-In fact, traditional Aboriginal art almost always has a mythological if not spiritual content.
+In fact, most traditional Aboriginal art has some sort of mythological or spiritual content.

 History/Chronology of Oldest Known Aboriginal Art

 Here is a small selection of the oldest art in Australia.
-It is quite possible that new discoveries will be made of even earlier art dating back to 50,000-60,000 BCE.
+As stated above, it is quite possible that new discoveries will be made of even earlier art dating back to 40,000-50,000 BCE.

 • Ubirr Aboriginal Rock Art (c.30,000 BCE) Arnhem Land, Northern Australia.